Sicily: Industry and manufacturing

 In Palermo there are important shipyards (such as Fincantieri), mechanical factories of famous Italian companies as Ansaldo Breda, publishing and textile industries.
 Chemical industries are also in the Province of Messina (Milazzo) and in the Province of Caltanissetta (Gela).

 There are petroleum, natural gas and asphalt fields in the Southeast (mostly near Ragusa) and massive deposits of halite in Central Sicily.
 The Province of Trapani is one of the largest sea salt producers in Italy.

 Statistics

 GDP growth

-A table showing Sicily's different GDP (nominal and per capita) growth between 2000 and 2008:
+Sicily's GDP (nominal and per capita) growth between 2000 and 2008 was as follows:

 Economic sectors

-After the table which shows Sicily's GDP growth, this table shows the sectors of the Sicilian economy in 2006:
+Sectors of the Sicilian economy in 2006:

 Unemployment rate

-The unemployment rate stood at 21.5% in 2018 and was one of the highest in Italy and Europe.
+The unemployment rate was 21.5% in 2018 and was one of the highest in Italy and Europe.

 Transport

 Roads

 Highways have been built and expanded in the last four decades.
 The most prominent Sicilian roads are the motorways (known as autostrade) in the north of the island.
 Much of the motorway network is elevated on pillars due to the island's mountainous terrain.
 Other main roads in Sicily are the Strade Statali, such as the SS.113 that connects Trapani to Messina (via Palermo), the SS.114 Messina-Syracuse (via Catania) and the SS.115 Syracuse-Trapani (via Ragusa, Gela and Agrigento).